Spring Home Maintenance Checklist

 2. Clean Your Gutters

-Make sure your gutters are free of debris in your gutter and downspouts.
+Make sure your gutters are of debris in your gutter and downspouts.
 Clogged gutters won’t let rainwater properly drain down and away from your home.
 If rain falls over the side of the gutters, it can pour right into your home through the foundation.
 When you inspect your gutters, check for cracks, chips, or damaged areas.
 Look at where your gutters connect to the side of your home and make sure they aren’t hanging away or detached in any areas.
 Secure the gutters to your house, if necessary.

 3. Conduct House Siding Repairs